krbuettner/geo_knowledge_prompting_proj/README.md

 ## Env setup

-Follow the instructions in GeoKnowledgePrompting to create a conda environment/build relevant code.
+Follow the instructions in ```GeoKnowledgePrompting``` to create a conda environment/build relevant code.

 ## Data processing

 Please download the DollarStreet Kaggle dataset from [here](https://www.kaggle.com/datasets/mlcommons/the-dollar-street-dataset)

 We filter the dataset to be only single object recognition.
-Follow notebooks/PreprocessDollarStreet.ipynb to generate a preprocessed version of the filtered dataset.
+Follow ```GeoKnowledgePrompting/notebooks/PreprocessDollarStreet.ipynb``` to generate a preprocessed version of the filtered dataset.

-Add a symbolic link in GeoKnowledgePrompting to location of the preprocessed dataset.
+Add a symbolic link in ```GeoKnowledgePrompting``` to location of the preprocessed dataset.
 ```
 ln -s <PREPROC_IMAGES_PATH> dollarstreet_data
 ```

-(GPT-3) LLM descriptors of testing are in /ihome/akovashka/krb115/projects/geo_knowledge_prompting_proj/GeoKnowledgePrompting/data_files
+(GPT-3) LLM descriptors of use are in ```GeoKnowledgePrompting/data_files```

 We encourage future work that evaluates more modern LLMs with respect to robustness and representativeness.